turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

 Props (along with state) are the heart and soul, the meat and potatoes, of React.
 They are what allow us to pass information between components.
 Let's take a look at how that might work.

+We've mentioned that components are reusable pieces of code, that allow us to create unique instances of certain UI elements.
+We can do this by passing props to each of our components.
+Think about how you create new instances of ES6 Classes - they share the same base, but you pass in different arguments every time you create a new instance, which allows each instance to vary slightly.

+Props allow us to pass information from parent components to child components.
+We can pass strings, numbers, booleans, arrays, objects, functions, pretty much any piece of data we want access to in our child component.
+We can name them whatever we'd like, as long as we're consistent and semantic with the names that we choose.

+When we pass props down to a child component, it comes through as a simple JavaScript object with key value pairs.

 Let's start with an example, just to keep things simple.
 For now, since our Ideas component just contains an h2, let's make that h2 say something different than "Ideas go here!"

 In our App component, let's add something to our `render` method.